 Other Lists

 CAP has the facility to house term references from more than one list in any single CAP message.
 The <eventCode> element is a multi-instanced element in CAP, specifically defined to allow for codes from many different lists to be simultaneously incorporated into a message.
-For that reason, the EMTC has decided not to include terms and codes based on preferences or specificity of scale, leaving that exercise up to sub-communities of users to define their own list.
+For that reason, the EMTC has decided not to include terms and codes based on preferences or specificity of scale, leaving that exercise up to sub-communities of users to define their own lists.

 Any such community is welcome to define and publish additional event term codes.
 Those additional codes, if necessary, can easily cover the narrow edge of the broad to narrow spectrum.
 For an alert message that goes out to a multitude of consumers, serving both specific and general audiences, an additional event code could convey the preferred or specific details to subset audiences and the EMTC code could convey general details to general audiences.